RockstarLang/rockstar2/codewithrockstar.com/docs/09-arrays.md

 Rockstar also supports a special `roll x into y` syntax for removing the first element from an array and assigning it to a variable:

 {% rockstar_include roll-into.rock %}
+## Array Internals

+Under the hood, a Rockstar array actually contains two collections, known as the *list* and the *hash*.
+The list is an integer-indexed linear list of values; when you push, pop, rock and roll arrays, you're modifying the list.
+If you set elements whose key is not a non-negative integer, those elements are stored in the *hash*.
 ## Array Arithmetic

+As with strings, Rockstar tries hard to return *something* in every scenario, just in case one day somebody out there finds it useful.

+Adding arrays to numbers adds the *length* of the array (this is the same logic that kicks in when you test an array to see if there's anything left in it.)
+Adding anything else to an array will append it to the end of the array.

+{% rockstar_include adding-arrays.rock %}

+Subtracting arrays from arrays will return a new array, created by removing any elements in the second array from the elements of the first.

+* List elements are removed if the *value* is present
+* Hash elements will be removed if they match both the key and the value.

+ Subtracting any other value from an array returns a new array with any instances of the subtracted element removed.

+{% rockstar_include subtracting-arrays.rock %}